About Los Cabos Mexico

-If you would rather get away from the crowds, Playa Solmar, facing the Pacific Ocean, is completely secluded by giant rock formations large waves are common on this beach so plan to keep your toes in the sand.
+If you would rather get away from the crowds, Playa Solmar, facing the Pacific Ocean, is completely secluded by giant rock formations.
+Large waves are common on this beach so plan to keep your toes in the sand and above the sand burm (rogue waves can be common here).
 Playa el Tule and Playa las Viuda are also peaceful places to relax and unwind along the corridor.

 There are many swimmable beaches along the shores of the Sea of Cortez.
 Santa Maria Bay, Chileno Beach, Palmilla Beach, Costa Azul, the beach at Zippers, Old Man's Acquapulquito, Zacatitos, Playa Tortuga, Shipwrecks, 9 Palms, Boca del Salado, Los Frailles, Cabo Pulmo and more.
 There is more than 55 miles of coast line heading up the East Cape.
 Grab a rental car and explore.

 Mission Possible at Los Cabos